mingrutar/Artificial-Intelligence-Projects/README.md

 * [Build an Adversarial Search Agent](#minmax),
 * [Solving Sudoku with AI](#sudoku)

+<sub>*Udacity Deep Learning is an ongoing course.
+For academic integrity, the source code of my implementation are private.
+If you like to view the code, please let me know.*</sub>

 <a id='asl'></a>
 ### American Sign Language Recognizer (Use HMM to Recognize ASL)
 The overall goal of this project is to build a word recognizer for American Sign Language video sequences, demonstrating the power of probabalistic models.
 In particular, this project employs  [hidden Markov models (HMM's)](https://en.wikipedia.org/wiki/Hidden_Markov_model) to analyze a series of measurements taken from videos of American Sign Language (ASL) collected for research (see the [RWTH-BOSTON-104 Database](http://www-i6.informatik.rwth-aachen.de/~dreuw/database-rwth-boston-104.php)).
 In this video, the right-hand x and y locations are plotted as the speaker signs the sentence.